wybiral/hookah-v0/README.md

 # hookah
+WARNING: This is the old WebSocket-only version of hookah and is no longer being maintained.

 hookah is a lightweight pipeline tool for orchestrating WebSocket streams.

 Operations like fanning-in multiple data sources, fanning-out to multiple